seojuice

 Capability Conversational Commerce Classic E-Store Real-World Impact

-Discovery Natural-language request leads to AI curating 3-5 hyper-relevant SKUs in-thread, using intent, price constraints, and reviews Keyword search, category navigation, filter sliders.
+Discovery Natural-language request leads to AI curating 3-5 tightly-scoped SKUs in-thread, using intent, price constraints, and reviews Keyword search, category navigation, filter sliders.
 Relies on user patience and UI literacy Under 30 seconds to first shortlist vs. 2-3 minute average site browsing

-Design Dependency Text and card snippets -- UI minimal; focus on latency and data quality Heavy investment in responsive layouts, imagery, micro-animations "Beautiful site" value shrinks; speed and feed accuracy win
+Design Dependency Text and card snippets; UI minimal, focus on latency and data quality Heavy investment in responsive layouts, imagery, micro-animations "Beautiful site" value shrinks; speed and feed accuracy win

 (An aside: I showed this table to a friend who runs a DTC jewelry brand.
 Her first reaction was "so my $40k website redesign was a waste?"
-Not exactly -- but the redesign should have been a data feed overhaul instead.)
+Not exactly, but the redesign should have been a data feed overhaul instead.)

 "Dark Kitchens" of E-Commerce